angulardart/site-angulardart/src/tools/pub/pub-serve.md

 The dev server doesn't just serve up assets, it produces them by running [transformers]({{site.dartlang}}/tools/pub/glossary#transformer).
-A transformer converts input assets (such as Dart files or Polymer-formatted HTML) into output assets
+A transformer converts input assets (such as Dart files or specially formatted HTML) into output assets
 (such as JavaScript and HTML).

 These output assets aren't in the file system; they exist only in the dev